elixir-europe/elixir-smp-lesson/episodes/stage1_inception.md

     - i. will greatly affect the level of adoption
     - ii.
 Choosing standards in the field will make it easier for adopters to integrate the tool in their own workflows and will
     - iii. allow for reuse with their own datasets.

+## 3. Identify the specific SMP questions that are relevant in this Phase.
+- Accessibilty 1.
+What is the name of the software?
+- Accessibility 2.
+How can the software be accessed by third parties?
+- Accessibility 3.
+Does your software have a license?
+- Interoperability 1.
+Do you use existing and standard input/output formats?
+- [Not covered in lesson] Interoperability 2. (?)
+What programming languages are you using in your project?
+- Versioning 1.
+Do you use a version control system?
+- [Not covered in lesson] Versioning 2.
+Do you use Semantic Versioning?

+## 4. Using the ELIXIR SMW, fill in the appropriate information to each SMP question that is relevant to this Phase.